codahale/veil-go/README.md

 from a secret key, the secret key is mapped to a ristretto255 scalar.
 A delta scalar is derived from an opaque label value and added to the secret scalar to form a private key.
 The process is repeated to derive a private key from another private key.
-To derive a public key from a public key, the delta scalar is first multiplied by the curve's base point, then added to the public key point.
+To derive a public key from a public key, the delta scalar is first multiplied by the curve's base element, then added to the public key element.

 This is used iterative to provide hierarchical key derivation.
 Public keys are created using hierarchical IDs like `/friends/alice`, in which the private key `/` is used to derive the private